b1n4ryj4n/koreader-sync/README.md

-# koreader-sync
+# Koreader position sync server

 ## Description

-Quick and dirty implementation of the KOReader (https://github.com/koreader/koreader) sync service.
-I found stock implementation (https://github.com/koreader/koreader-sync-server) too heavy for my personal needs.
-This is a fork of https://github.com/myelsukov/koreader-sync but i rewrite the complete code.
+This is a simple implementation of the KOReader (https://github.com/koreader/koreader) position sync server for self-hosting at home which has docker support for arm and amd64 :) _This is a fork of https://github.com/myelsukov/koreader-sync but with a complete code rewrite._

 ## Dependencies